kerk1v/rasperry-pi-pico-samizdat/README.md

 - Copy all files to your Raspberry Pi Pico W.
 - Power it up however you like, have fun in your neighborhood or some public place.

+"Without privacy, you can't have anything for yourself.
+Saying you don't care about privacy because you have nothing to hide is like saying you don't care about free speech because you have nothing to say."<br>
+Edward Snowden